Table of Contents

 Fun Fact: Juan Ponce De Leon spent considerable time in Tierra Verde area back in the 1500s.
 According to legend or fun fiction, a treasure was supposedly buried on the island.

 In recent years, Tierra Verde has become one of the hottest real estate markets in the Tampa Bay area.
-Since the installation of the new bridge (eliminated the boat delay from the old drawbridge) it is easy access to all of Pinellas County.
+Since the installation of the new bridge (eliminated the boat delay from the old drawbridge) it is easy to access to all of Pinellas County.
 You can literally get off your boat and be in downtown St. Pete in under 15 minutes!

 How Far is Tierra Verde From Nearby Cities?